simondahlgren/simondahlgren/README.md

 - 🔭 I’m currently working on  ... a case management system
 - 🌱 I’m currently learning  ...
 Angular and making games in JavaScript
 - 👯 I’m looking to collaborate on ...  a Angular project
 - 🤔 I’m looking for help with ...
-Nothing right now
+Nothing as off right now
 - 💬 Ask me about ...
 Anything about computers
 - 📫 How to reach me: ... simon_dahlgren@outlook.com
 - 😄 Pronouns: ...
 He/Him